umarmughal824/micromasters/README.md

 1. Click "Sign in with edX.org" and sign in by authorizing an edX client.
 If you're running edX locally, this will be the client you created in the steps above.

+## Wagtail CMS (Content Management System)

+The CMS can be found at `/cms/`.
+Use the CMS to manage the content of the program pages and, by extension, the home page.

+#### Adding a new MicroMaters program

+1. Login to the cms with an admin account.
+If you don't have one, you can use the superuser account created earlier.

+2. Click on the `Explorer` menu in the left nav to find the home page (labelled "MIT credentials are...")

+3. Click on `+ Add Child Page`

+4. Choose Program Page.
+Complete the form.
+Don't forget to save.

+#### Adding CMS users

+1. Don't create new users from the CMS.
+Ask users to log in and fill out a MicroMasters profile first.

+2. Login to the cms with an existing account.
+If you don't have one, you can use the superuser account created earlier.

+3. From the Settings menu in the left nav, choose users.

+4. You can use the search box to locate users who already exist.
+If the user already exists, click on the username and skip to step 5.

+5. Click on the Roles tab.

+6. Check the box for the editors group.
+This will allow the user to view and edit all pages in the CMS.

 ## Running Commands and Testing

 As shown above, manage commands can be executed on the Docker-contained